 Continuing on, the speaker does seem to be hooked by the image of the berries as she imagines tasting them as “Black sweet blood mouthful.”
 This use of dark imagery is not unusual for Plath.
 The addition of the word “blood” lends a feeling of dread to the piece as if something darker is on the verge of happening.
 This feeling lines up with the fact that Plath’s speaker is in actual danger on top of Ariel.

 The next lines continue to spread the feeling of danger as the second line of this tercet is only the word, “Shadows.”
-She is seeing more flashes as she rides, and there is “Something else.”
+She sees more flashes as she rides, and there is “Something else.”

 Hauls me through air—(…)

 This “Something else” is “Haul[ing] her through the air.
 She has not chosen to embark on this chaotic and somewhat terrifying ride on top of Ariel, she is being “Haul[ed],” forced along without a choice.

 Once more, the speaker turns the reader’s attention to the horse and describes how she is being carried along atop,

 And below her, flakes are falling from her heels.
 She sees the power of the horse and its ability (through body parts that mirror her own) to carry her wherever it wants.
 Additionally, as this happens, she is coming apart.
 Her feet, which are her form of self transportation, are falling apart.
 They are shedding their skin, and she is becoming something new.